 Laura Silverstein: Helping People Find more Happiness and Connection

 She has extensive training in individual, family and couples therapy and has trained with experts in the field, with a focus on human relationship rather than psychopathology.
-She is one of a select few who has completed the highest level of clinical training in the Gottman Method of Couples Therapy, with Dr. John Gottman, world-renown relationship researcher, and clients travel long distances for the opportunity to work with her to improve their family or romantic relationships.
+She has completed the highest level of clinical training in the Gottman Method of Couples Therapy, with Dr. John Gottman, world-renown relationship researcher, and clients travel long distances for the opportunity to work with her to improve their family or romantic relationships.

-While her training and qualifications are extensive, even more important is her passion for making a difference in the lives of the people to whom she is reaching out.
-Her heart is in her work regarding her commitment to help people reduce potentially unnecessary pain and suffering in their lives.
+While her training and qualifications are extensive, even more important is her passion for making a difference and her commitment to help people find more happiness.